Speech Sound Disorders: A Comprehensive Guide

 Articulation Disorder

 Articulation disorder is a type of SSD (Speech Sound Disorder) in which a child struggles with physically producing speech sounds.
-In articulation disorder, the sounds can be substituted, distorted, or omitted, making the sound very unclear.
-The substitutions can occur in the form of saying "Wabbit" instead of "rabbit", omissions can occur as leaving any start, middle, or end sound, saying "ca" instead of "cat", the distortions can come as unclear sounds.
+In articulation disorder, sounds can be substituted, distorted, or omitted, making speech very unclear.
+The substitutions can occur, for example, saying "Wabbit" instead of "rabbit", omissions can occur as leaving any start, middle, or end sound, saying "ca" instead of "cat", and distortions can come as unclear sounds.

 Phonological Disorder

-Phonological disorder is a type of SSD (Speech Sound Disorder) in which sound errors occur in how sounds are organized in words.
-In phonological disorder, children may exhibit final consonant deletion, fronting, and cluster reduction.
+Phonological disorder is a type of SSD (Speech Sound Disorder) in which sound errors occur in the organization of sounds in words.
+In phonological disorder, children may show final consonant deletion, fronting, and cluster reduction [1].
 Final consonant deletion refers to omitting the last consonant in a word, such as saying "ca" instead of "cat" fully.
-Fronting comes as saying substituting sounds made in the back of the mouth, like ("k" or "g"), with those in the front of ("t" or "d").
-Cluster reduction can occur as reduction like "poon" instead of "spoon".
+Fronting comes as saying substituting sounds made in the back of the mouth, like ("k" or "g"), with sounds made in the front ("t" or "d").
+Cluster reduction can occur as a reduction like "poon" instead of "spoon".

-There are common symptoms of Speech Sound Disorders (SSDs) that can help understand the disorders.
+There are common symptoms of Speech Sound Disorders (SSDs) mentioned below.

-Difficulty Pronouncing Certain Sounds: Children with Speech Sound Disorder face problems in pronouncing certain sounds, like saying "Wabbit" instead of "rabbit" or omission occurs, such as saying "ca" instead of "cat".
-Unclear Speech (Children may struggle with speech that is unclear and difficult for others to understand.
-It can occur as incorrect speech patterns or the formation of sounds).
+- Difficulty Pronouncing Certain Sounds: Children with Speech Sound Disorder experience problems in pronouncing certain sounds, like saying "Wabbit" instead of "rabbit" or omission occurs, such as saying "ca" instead of "cat".
+Unclear Speech (Children may struggle with speech, such as incorrect speech patterns or the formation of sounds).

 A few factors can be involved in increasing the risk of developing SSDs (Speech Sound Disorders).

-Family History: Someone with a family history of speech or language disorders is at a higher risk of developing similar issues.
+Family History: Children with a family history of speech or language disorders are at a higher risk of developing similar issues.

 Premature Birth: Premature birth may play a role in leading to developmental delays, including speech and language delays.

-Hearing Problems: Hearing problems, such as infections or hearing loss, can impact a child's ability to hear and produce sound clearly, leading to Speech Sound Disorders (SSDs).
+Hearing Problems: Hearing problems, such as infections or hearing loss, can affect a child's ability to hear and produce sound clearly, leading to Speech Sound Disorders (SSDs).

 Gender: Boys are more likely to develop Speech Sound Disorders (SSDs) than girls.

-Physical or Neurological Conditions: Physical and neurological conditions can play a role as they can affect the muscles and motor skills involved in speech.
-Conditions such as cleft lip or palate, cerebral palsy, and other neurological issues can contribute to increasing the risk of developing SSDs (Speech Sound Disorders).
+Physical or Neurological Conditions: Physical and neurological conditions can play a role by affecting the muscles and motor skills involved in speech.
+Conditions such as cleft lip or palate, cerebral palsy, and other neurological issues can contribute to increasing the risk of developing SSDs (Speech Sound Disorders) [3].

-Limited Exposure to Language: Limited exposure to language, that is, children who do not receive enough verbal interaction in their early years of language learning may be at a higher risk of speech delays or disorders.
+Limited Exposure to Language: Limited exposure to language, that is, children who do not receive enough verbal interaction in their early years of language learning, may increase the risk of speech delays or speech sound disorders.

 Developmental Disorders: Developmental disorders such as Autism Spectrum Disorder (ASD), Down Syndrome, or other intellectual disabilities can contribute to increasing the risk of developing Speech Sound Disorders (SSDs).